-Until recently, Hamilton Family Center, like many other agencies, backed up all our data on discs every night, swapping the discs daily.
+Until recently, Hamilton Family Center, like many organizations, backed up all our data to server tapes every night, swapping the tapes daily.
 Mildly cumbersome and not ideal in the case of a disaster, this system met our needs but wasn’t especially effective.
 Then came EVault.
 EVault, A Seagate Company, delivers cloud-connected backup and recovery in the form of a cloud service, on-premise software, on-premise appliances, or any combination thereof.
 With their support, our data is both safer and more accessible in the case of a disaster.
 We’re so grateful for their expertise and generosity.

 Beyond the in-kind donation of services, the folks at EVault want to build a long term relationship and have chosen Hamilton Family Center as their first nonprofit partner.
 We are exploring different ways their staff can volunteer on site and connect even more directly with the work that we do.
 We look forward to hosting them this spring, knowing that their energy and enthusiasm will inspire us as much as their services keep our data safe.